-NTU scientists peer into upper atmosphere to get timelier, more accurate forecast of haze
+NTU scientists peer into upper atmosphere to get timelier, more accurate forecasts for haze

 The instrument was put to the test a month later on the night of Oct 6, when it detected strong winds from the south-east region carrying haze pollutants from Sumatra to Singapore.

-The haze particles mixed with the ground level air on Oct 7, eventually turning the air unhealthy that Saturday morning.
+The haze particles mixed with the ground-level air on Oct 7, eventually turning the air unhealthy that Saturday morning.

 The strong winds created favourable conditions for sending the pollutants here, said Prof Yim.
 On Oct 7, the 24-hour Pollutant Standards Index was highest at 123 between 8pm and 9pm in the eastern part of Singapore.